Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Continued advanced study and supervised professional practice in Educational Psychology with particular emphasis on the Core Competencies (NZ Psychologists Board) required for clinical practice.

-256.847 Educational and Developmental Psychology Thesis 60 credits
+256.847 Applied Research in Educational Psychology 60 credits

-A supervised and guided research study presented in an academic thesis.
+A supervised and guided research study presented in a research report.

 256.854 Educational and Developmental Psychology Assessment 30 credits